 - e.
-The cause of the malfunction.
+The cause of the malfunction. - f.

-- f.
 Steps taken to correct the malfunction.

-- g.
+g.
 Any changes or modifications to equipment or procedures that would help prevent future recurrences of the malfunction.

-[45CSR13, Permit Number R13-2840, Condition 4.3.3, Emission Point ID (SVE1)] [45CSR13, Permit Number R13-3025, Condition 4.3.3, Emission Point ID (MI2VE2)]
+[45CSR13, Permit Number R13-2840, Condition 4.3.3, Emission Point ID (SVE1, SVE3)] [45CSR13, Permit Number R13-3025, Condition 4.3.3, Emission Point ID (MI2VE2)]

 - 11.3.4.
-The permittee shall maintain the following records relating to the RTO. - Daily average firebox temperature.
-Said average shall be determined by monitoring the temperature every 15 minutes to determine an hourly average and then averaging the days 24 hourly averages. - 11.3.4.2 Completed maintenance and calibrations. - 11.3.4.3 Copy of the testing results required by condition 11.2.1 of this permit. - 11.3.4.4 Copy of the site specific monitoring plan.
+The permittee shall maintain the following records relating to the RTO. - 11.3.4.1 Daily average firebox temperature.
+Said average shall be determined by monitoring the temperature every 15 minutes to determine an hourly average and then averaging the days 24 hourly averages. - 11.3.4.2 Completed maintenance and calibrations. - 11.3.4.3 Reserved. - 11.3.4.4 Copy of the site specific monitoring plan.
 The plan may refer to the manufacturers operation and maintenance manual or other documents for procedures covering operation, maintenance, calibrations and inspections. - 11.3.4.5 Records of monitoring equipment downtime and corrective actions taken.

-[45CSR13, Permit Number R13-2840, Condition 4.3.4, Emission Point ID (SVE1)]

-- 11.3.5 The permittee shall maintain the following records relating to the packed bed scrubber. - 11.3.5.1 Daily average liquid flow rate of the scrubber.
+[45CSR13, Permit Number R13-2840, Condition 4.3.4, Emission Point ID (SVE1)] - 11.3.5 The permittee shall maintain the following records relating to the packed bed scrubber. - 11.3.5.1 Daily average liquid flow rate of the scrubber.
 Said average shall be determined by monitoring the flow rate every 15 minutes to determine an hourly average and then averaging the day's 24 hourly averages. - 11.3.5.2 Daily pH of the scrubber liquid as measured in accordance with Condition 11.2.3. - 11.3.5.3 Completed maintenance and calibrations. - 11.3.5.4 Copy of the site specific monitoring plan.
 The plan may refer to the manufacturers' operation and maintenance manual or other documents for procedures covering operation, maintenance, calibrations and inspections. - 11.3.5.5 Records of monitoring equipment downtime and corrective actions taken.
 [45CSR13, Permit Number R13-2840, Condition 4.3.5, Emission Point ID (SVE1)] - 11.3.6.
-The permittee shall maintain the following records relating to the electric catalytic oxidizer. - 11.3.6.1 Daily average combustion chamber temperature.
-Said average shall be determined by monitoring the temperature every operating hour when contaminated vent gas is being combusted, then averaging the operating hour readings for each calendar day. - 11.3.6.2 Completed maintenance and calibrations. - 11.3.6.3 Copy of the testing results required by condition 11.2.1 of this permit. - 11.3.6.4 Copy of the site specific monitoring plan.
-The plan may refer to the manufacturer's operation and maintenance manual or other documents for procedures covering operation, maintenance, calibrations and inspections. - 11.3.6.5 Records of oxidizer combustion chamber temperature monitoring equipment downtime and corrective actions taken.
+The permittee shall maintain the following records relating to the electric catalytic oxidizer. - Daily average combustion chamber temperature.
+Said average shall be determined by monitoring the temperature every operating hour when contaminated vent gas is being combusted, then averaging the operating hour readings for each calendar day. - 11.3.6.2 Completed maintenance and calibrations. - 11.3.6.3 Reserved. - 11.3.6.4 Copy of the site specific monitoring plan.
+The plan may refer to the manufacturer's operation and maintenance manual or other documents for procedures covering operation, maintenance, calibrations and inspections.

+11.3.6.5 Records of oxidizer combustion chamber temperature monitoring equipment downtime and corrective actions taken.